-This totally depends on you but if you ask me, it’s best if you keep your plans of quitting your job to travel the world as a secret to those who are close to you — if you choose the opposite, then make sure that you are surrounded by people who are supportive and understanding since it would help greatly in motivating you to cosistently push for your plans.
+This totally depends on you but if you ask me, it’s best if you keep your plans of quitting your job to travel the world as a secret to those who are close to you — if you rather choose the opposite, then make sure that you are surrounded by people who are supportive and understanding since it would help greatly in motivating you to consistently push for your plans.

 So in order to keep your mind in the game, you must carefully pick who you interact with.

 Take the time to survey the people who are close to you, especially your family.
-If you think you’ll be met with negativity when you expose your upcoming plans, it would then be a great decision to keep everything a secret.
-Besides, it sometimes works best if you only announce your plans at the time that your travel fund or back-up plans are already taken care of so that you can have a stronger case to present for making your loved ones understand your goals.
+If you think you’ll be met with negativity when you expose your upcoming plans, it would be a great decision to keep everything a secret.
+Besides, it sometimes works best if you only announce your plans at the time that your travel fund or backup plans are already taken care of so that you can have a stronger case to present for making your loved ones understand your goals.

 RELATED READ: How to Convince Your Parents to Let You Travel

 Right from the start, however, be aware that NOT everyone would understand what you’re planning to go through.
 Most of them will think you’re crazy, while some might be secretly waiting and wishing for you to fail.